ctrl+shft

 System Architecture

 ctrl+shft coordinates three consumers — VS Code Copilot, Claude Code, and the shft autonomous loop — from a single source of truth.
 Every agent loads the same rules, but sees only instructions relevant to the current workspace.
-A compliance HUD provides real-time observability, lifecycle hooks mechanically enforce safety constraints, and a dual CLI (ctrl for infrastructure, shft for execution) exposes the entire system through two commands.
+A compliance HUD provides real-time observability, lifecycle hooks mechanically enforce safety constraints, a session management system preserves context across conversations, and a dual CLI (ctrl for infrastructure, shft for execution) exposes the entire system through two commands.
+One idempotent bootstrap.sh configures any macOS or Linux machine from scratch.

 Real-time dashboard tracking rule loads, file reads, and compliance rate